zizytd/spotify_project/README.md

 - Scheduling with GitHub Actions - It doesn't run at the expected time, but typically starts 15 to 20 minutes later.

 ## Next Steps
-- Analyze the data and create visually appealing dashboards with Streamlit library to answer questions such as:
+-  Carry out further analysis to identify patterns such as:
-    - What are the top songs the user has listened to?
+  - Which genres I listened to more frequently on weekends?
-    - Who are the top artists whose songs the user has listened to?
+  - Which day of the week I listened to the most music?

 ## References
 ### Spotify API